 Sync Photos from iOS Devices to Your Mac with Photo Stream

-Because many Macs have reasonably generous storage capacities (depending on the model), you can keep a master set of your pictures on your home computer.
-However, on an iPhone, iPad, or iPod touch, you can only keep a rolling collection of up to 1,000 photos max, all stored for 30 days.
+Even better, because many Macs have reasonably generous storage capacities (depending on the model), you can keep a master set of your pictures on your home computer.
+Remember that on an iPhone, iPad, or iPod touch, you can keep a rolling collection of up to 1,000 photos max, all stored for 30 days.
 Older photos are removed after the 1,000-picture limit is reached.

-Only photos stored in JPEG, PNG, TIFF, and RAW photographic file formats can be uploaded into Photo Stream.
+Only JPEG, PNG, TIFF, and RAW photographic file formats can be uploaded to Photo Stream.

-To remove photos from Photo Stream, select Photo Stream from the source list, and then do one of the following:
+To remove photos from Photo Stream, select iCloud in the Source list and then do one of the following:

-Select the photo and choose Photos→Delete from Photo Stream.
+Select the photo, and choose Photos→Delete from My Photo Stream.

-Control-click the photo and choose Delete from Photo Stream from the shortcut menu that appears.
+Control-click the photo, and choose Delete from My Photo Stream from the contextual menu that appears.

-Drag the photo to the trash in the source list.
+Drag the photo to the iPhoto Trash in the Source list.